mojaloop/mojaloop-specification/API Definition v1.0.md

 [Figure 58](#figure-58) shows how the bulk quotes process works, using the **POST /bulkQuotes** service.
 When receiving the bulk of transactions from the Payer, the Payer FSP should:

-1. Lookup the FSP in which each Payee is; for example, using the API Resource **/participants**, Section [6.2](#62-api-resource-participants).
+1. Lookup the FSP in which each Payee is; for example, using the API Resource **/participants**, [Section 6.2](#62-api-resource-participants).

 2. Divide the bulk based on Payee FSP.
 The service **POST /bulkQuotes** is then used for each Payee FSP to get the bulk quotes from each Payee FSP.
-Each quote result will contain the ILP Packet and condition (see Sections [4.5](#45-ilp-packet) and [4.4](#44-conditional-transfers)) needed to perform each transfer in the bulk transfer (see API Resource **/bulkTransfers**, Section [6.10](#610-api-resource-bulktransfers)), which will perform the actual financial transaction from the Payer to each Payee.
+Each quote result will contain the ILP Packet and condition (see [Section 4.5](#45-ilp-packet) and [Section 4.4](#44-conditional-transfers)) needed to perform each transfer in the bulk transfer (see API Resource **/bulkTransfers**, [Section 6.10](#610-api-resource-bulktransfers)), which will perform the actual financial transaction from the Payer to each Payee.

 ###### Figure 58